Australasian Student Architecture Congress: Legacy

 The congress has continued for more than sixty years without a permanent governing body, with each congress organised by a new group of students.
 Early congresses have been described as important moments in student-led experimentation and debate around architectural education.
-The 1966 Perth event constructed of geodesic domes tested alternative approaches to architectural education.
+The 1966 Perth event titled Educreation constructed geodesic domes and tested alternative approaches to architectural education.
+Staged at the same time that year as the RAIA convention, there was significant cross over of attendees to the student organised event, due to the notability of its invited speakers.
 The 1971 Warkworth event has been characterised as a catalyst for student activism in New Zealand, and a number of early congresses as providing “a forum for questioning architectural orthodoxy.”